 Of course, the above crimes are violent in nature and if you stand charged, obviously law enforcement made the determination that probable cause exists that you did commit the charged crime and do not have a valid defense to it, without believing your side of the story.
 This is often times the case, and our legal defense team knows how to get the other side- your side- out in a court of law.

 Defending Your Case Using Self-Defense

-Most people think that self-defense is a self-explanatory defense that can be easily used, but the reality is that there are many elements and requirements that must first be met to use such a defense.
+Most people think that Georgia's self-defense law is a self-explanatory defense that can be easily used, but the reality is that there are many elements and requirements that must first be met to use such a defense.
 It is generally agreed that unless the state’s evidence raises the possibility of the existence of the defense, the defendant has the burden of production.

 There are many Georgia self defense laws, including:

 16-3-21.
 Use of force in defense of self or others, including justifiable homicide; conflicting rules